When a assessee is not meeting the following conditions then he is considered as NRI:

 5. Term deposit of not less than five years.

 Deduction in respect of health/medical premium paid.
 Maximum deduction allowed is Rs.
-25,000 in case of self, spouse and children (dependent) and Rs.
-30,000 in case of senior citizen.
+25,000 in case of self, spouse and children (dependent).
+Also please note that the limit of Rs 50,000 in case of Senior citizen will not be allowed for Non Resident Individual.
+For Senior citizen also maximum deduction allowed will be Rs 25,000 only.

 This section is dedicated to provide deduction where NRI has taken education loan.
 The deduction allowed shall be the interest paid on education loan taken and the deduction shall be allowed for maximum of 8 financial years.